USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

 ## 3.2 Model 2

-In an attempt to better fit the observed data, the next model included distributional sub-models to allow for heterogeneous variances for each response conditional on the survey design structure.
+In an attempt to better fit the observed data, the next model included a distributional model for each sub-model that allowed for heterogeneous variances.
+The distributional terms were each fit as a function of the survey design structure.
+The same structure as for the models for the mean components.

 ``` r
 load("C:/Users/rmartin/OneDrive - Environmental Protection Agency (EPA)/Documents/AE_Reservoirs/DissolvedGasNla/modelFiles/df_model.rda")